GOUTHAMPEDDI/recipe/README.md

 * RecipeOwner

 You can create a recipe, read a recipe information, read by specific id, update recipe of specific recipeId, create a comment on a particular recipe, delete comment on recipe, delete a recipe by it's recipeId by api calls.
+The above functions are performed only by successfull authorisation of a particular user.